 The human body is made up of different substances such as protein, fat and DNA, which are basically large molecules – thousands of atoms joined together.
 In order for a molecule to be stable, it has to contain the right number of electrons.
 If it loses an electron when it isn’t supposed to, it can turn into a free radical.

 Antioxidants are molecules that protect your skin cells from damage caused by free radicals - unstable molecules that can damage other molecules and harm cellular structure.
 This is where antioxidants come in.

 Without antioxidants, free radicals would destroy our bodies very quickly, however they also play an important function, such as killing bacteria that try to infect us.
 So, we need a balance of the right number of free radicals in our body, and antioxidants to keep them in check.
 When that balance is off, things can go wrong.

 Oxidative stress, which can damage important molecules in the body, is caused when there are more free radicals than antioxidants.

 Prolonged oxidative stress can contribute to the aging process

 Antioxidants can occur naturally in plants, fruits, vegetables, teas, etc, but they can also be man-made.
-Antioxidants in skincare can improve skin’s elasticity by fending off free radical damage and delaying the effects of aging, while reducing the appearance of wrinkles, hydrating, and helping to improve skin tone and discoloration, including dark spots, scars and rosacea.
+Antioxidants in skincare such as Astaxanthin, Manuka Honey and Jojoba oil can improve skin’s elasticity by fending off free radical damage and delaying the effects of aging, while reducing the appearance of wrinkles, hydrating, and helping to improve skin tone and discoloration, including dark spots, scars and rosacea.

 Essential fatty acids